-The Winnipeg Institute for Theoretical Physics was created to support theoretical physics research in Manitoba.
+The Winnipeg Institute for Theoretical Physics is a type III research Institute and was created to support theoretical physics research in Manitoba.
 It has carried out this mandate by encouraging collaboration between members of the Institute and by financially supporting workshops, visiting colloquium speakers, and short and long term visits by research collaborators of international standing.
 The permanent members of this Institute are drawn from Brandon University, the University of Manitoba, and the University of Winnipeg.

-The past year was the 18th year of the Institute's existence.
-As usual the Institute sponsored a series research colloquia by out-of-province visitors as well as Institute members.
+The past year was the 19th year of the Institute's existence.
+As usual the Institute sponsored a series of research colloquia by out-of-province visitors as well as Institute members.
 Associated with the Permanent Members were research associates, postdoctoral fellows, graduate students and summer undergraduate research assistants.

-For the 2007-2008 academic year, the list of invited speakers is found in section 4.1, visitors in section 4.2, the cumulative list of graduate degrees awarded appears in section 4.3, and the published research work of members is found in section 4.4.
-Section 5.1 contains a summary of income and expenditures for the period September 1, 2007 to August 31, 2008.
+For the 2008-2009 academic year, the list of invited speakers is found in section 4.1, visitors in section 4.2, the cumulative list of graduate degrees awarded appears in section 4.3, and the published research work of members is found in section 4.4.
+Section 5.1 contains a summary of income and expenditures for the period September 1, 2008 to August 31, 2009.
 The plans for the coming year include a program of invited speakers, visiting research collaborations, and the promotion of postgraduate and postdoctoral research.

-Essentially all of the funds available to the Institute are spent for workshop and colloquium activities and for travel expenses of visiting scientists.
+All of the funds available to the Institute are spent for workshop and colloquium activities and for travel expenses of visiting scientists.
 The Institute has no technical support staff or administrative staff.
 All the administrative work is done on a volunteer basis by the members of the Institute.
 The Institute's funding is substantially supplemented by contributions from the NSERC grants of individual members in pursuing the Institute's mandate.

 During the past academic year, the Institute's Executive Committee has consisted of R. Kobes, (past Director - Winnipeg) and B.W.
 Southern, (Director - Manitoba).
+The Director for the 2009-2010 year is G. Kunstatter from the University of Winnipeg.

-2 Current List of Members (September, 2008)
+2 Current List of Members (September, 2009)